Prividen/diploma-infra/README.md

 Dashboard access info stored in yaml file which available as artifact after pipeline run.

 Predefined Grafana password provided in `grafana_pass` CI/CD variable.

+# CI/CD
+All tests/deploy operations running in a special container with all necessary tools and utilities installed, its image build from [infra-container](infra-container) folder content.

+Final job saves some artifacts (cluster access config, infrastructure description) for further testapp CI/CD, and triggers its pipeline upon success cluster deployment.